THANK YOU FOR ALL OF YOUR SUPPORT

 + Feminine Cleansing Wipes

-Pathway A provides a 14 day supply of everyday essentials based on circumstances that warrant an emergency response or crisis to participants through our Agency Partners.
+Pathway A provides a 30-day supply of everyday essentials based on circumstances that warrant an emergency response or crisis to participants through community outreach efforts.

-Pathway C provides a 90 day supply of everyday essentials based on participants who need long term support and sustainability.
+Pathway C provides a 90-day supply of everyday essentials based on participants who need long-term accessibility and case management needs.

-+ Must be providing case management services to women and girls in need.
+Must be providing case management services to women and girls for wraparound supports.